Available 24X7 Call For Free Consultation (281) 587-1111

 Understanding the Texas Survival Statute

-If a person dies before a lawsuit is resolved, their estate or heirs can continue their claim.
+If a person dies before a lawsuit is resolved, their estate or heirs can continue the claim.
 Or if a person is seriously injured in a car accident that later causes death.
 The survival statute enables the estate to pursue personal injury damages before death.

 The Texas Survival Statute